-In 2015, University of Arkansas outfielder Andrew Benintendi won the prestigious award in a presentation on ESPN's flagship program, SportsCenter.
+In 2016, Mercer University outfielder Kyle Lewis won the prestigious award in a presentation on ESPN's flagship program, SportsCenter.
 Past winners also include Terry Francona (1980), Will Clark (1985), Robin Ventura (1988), Jason Varitek (1994), J.D.
-Drew (1997), Mark Prior (2001), Jered Weaver (2004), Tim Lincecum (2006), David Price (2007), Buster Posey (2008), Stephen Strasburg (2009), Bryce Harper (2010), Trevor Bauer (2011), Mike Zunino (2012), Kris Bryant (2013) and A.J.
-Reed (2014).
+Drew (1997), Mark Prior (2001), Jered Weaver (2004), Tim Lincecum (2006), David Price (2007), Buster Posey (2008), Stephen Strasburg (2009), Bryce Harper (2010), Trevor Bauer (2011), Mike Zunino (2012), Kris Bryant (2013), A.J.
+Reed (2014) and Andrew Benintendi (2015).

-Fan voting* will once again be a part of the Golden Spikes Award in 2016.
-June 1 will also mark the day when amateur baseball fans from across the country will be able to vote for their favorite player for the Golden Spikes Award on GoldenSpikesAward.com.
+Fan voting* will once again be a part of the Golden Spikes Award in 2017.
+May 31 will also mark the day when amateur baseball fans from across the country will be able to vote for their favorite player for the Golden Spikes Award on GoldenSpikesAward.com.

-The 2016 Golden Spikes Award winner will be named on June 30, at a presentation in Los Angeles.
-The finalists and their families will be honored at the Rod Dedeaux Foundation Dinner that evening at the Jonathan Club in downtown Los Angeles.
+The 2017 USA Baseball Golden Spikes Award will be presented on Thursday, June 29, on ESPN's flagship program, SportsCenter.
+The finalists and their families will be honored at the Rod Dedeaux Foundation Dinner at the Jonathan Club in downtown Los Angeles immediately following the presentation.

-Important 2016 USA Baseball Golden Spikes Award dates include:
+Important 2017 USA Baseball Golden Spikes Award dates include:

-Monday, April 11: Fan nominations begin
+Monday, March 27: Fan nominations begin

-Sunday, April 17: Deadline for fan nominations
+Sunday, April 2: Deadline for fan nominations

-Wednesday, June 8: Deadline to vote for finalists, 5 p.m.
+Friday, June 9: Deadline to vote for finalists, 5 p.m.
 ET

-Monday, June 13: Finalists announced; finalist voting begins; voters to select one
+Wednesday, June 14: Finalists announced; finalist voting begins; voters to select one

-Friday, June 24: Deadline to vote for winner, 5 p.m.
+Friday, June 23: Deadline to vote for winner, 5 p.m.
 ET

-Thursday, June 30: Golden Spikes Award presentation
+Thursday, June 29: Golden Spikes Award presentation